; Skip to content

 Wine & Music in Windsor

 We all know the Town Green is central for live music on Thursdays in the summertime, but did you know that in the last few years Windsor has become quite the scene for live, weekend music at our local wine lounges?
-Many of our tasting rooms on the Town Green and in the Beverage District offer live music on a regular basis.
-We even have a new piano lounge in Downtown featuring Jazz Sundays.
+Many of our tasting rooms on the Town Green and in the Beverage District offer live music or movies on a regular basis.
 Read on for more information about our lovely music scene here in Windsor!

 Baldassari Family Wines